-Our honors college, Leiden University College, offers six majors in the Liberal Arts and Sciences: Global Challenges program.
-Here you can study Earth, Energy, and Sustainability; Global Public Health; Governance, Economics, and Development; Human Diversity; International Justice; or World Politics, with many choices of minors, including Journalism and Gender Studies.
+Leiden University College offers six flexible majors in the Liberal Arts and Sciences: Global Challenges program: World Politics; International Justice; Global Public Health; Earth, Energy, and Sustainability; Governance, Economics, and Development; and Human Diversity, with many choices of minors.

-Geographic diversity: Leiden University students come from over 105 nationalities worldwide.
+Geographic diversity: Leiden University students come from over 120 nations worldwide.

 International student services: A wide portfolio of international student services are offered.
-Orientation weeks, a dedicated International Student Advisor, Career Center, clubs and associations, University Sports Center, psychological counseling, Fenestra Disability and Learning Disability Center, Housing Office, and study and program coordinators are available for students.
+Orientation weeks, International Student Advisors, career centers, clubs and associations, University Sports Center, psychological counseling, Fenestra Center, Housing Office, and study and program coordinators are available for students.

-Test score requirements: No SAT or ACT required, but admission requirements vary per diploma (US, UK, other national curriculums, and IB requirements are listed on our website).
-International applicants who are non-native English speakers (or without an IB diploma or diplomas from Canada (not including Quebec), the US, UK, Ireland, Australia, and New Zealand will be required to submit IELTS or TOEFL results as part of the admission process.
-Most programs require a 6.5 IELTS or 90 iBT TOEFL score, with the exception of Leiden University College, which requires a 7.0 IELTS or 100 iBT TOEFL score.
+Test score requirements: No SAT or ACT required, but admission requirements vary by diploma (admissible diplomas are listed on our website).
+International applicants who are non-native English speakers or without an IB diploma or diploma from Canada (not including Quebec), the US, the UK, Ireland, Australia, or New Zealand will be required to submit IELTS or TOEFL results as part of the admission process.
+Most programs require a 6.5 IELTS or 90 iBT TOEFL score, with the exception of Leiden University College, which requires a 7 IELTS or 100 iBT TOEFL score.

 Application deadlines and fees:

-- April 1: Regular deadline all other programs non-EEA
+- April 1: Regular deadline for all other programs for non-EU/EEA citizens

-- June 15: Final deadline all other programs EEA
+- June 15: Final deadline for all other programs for EU/EEA citizens

 * All fees noted in USD are approximate.
-All fees are charged in Euros, so please visit our website for accurate fees and check for current exchange rates.
+All fees are charged in euro, so please visit our website for accurate fees and check for current exchange rates.

 We strive to create an environment in which academics and students have the opportunity to excel.
-As a university with a responsibility to society and to future generations, Leiden provides excellent research and teaching that make the world a safer, healthier,more sustainable, prosperous, and just place—at the local, regional, and global levels.
+As a university with a responsibility to society and future generations, Leiden provides excellent research and teaching that make the world a safer, healthier,more sustainable, prosperous, and just place—at the local, regional, and global levels.

 One university, two locations